Purpose of Workforce Development Councils

-With an extensive background in commercial enterprises, NGOs, and government organisations, Philip joined Waihanga Ara Rau after a successful tenure as the Executive Director of the Health Association of NZ (HASANZ) where he is currently Executive Director.
-He has grown the organisation through strategic relationships, building brand awareness and workforce development activities.
+With an extensive background in commercial enterprises, NGOs, and government organisations, Philip joined Waihanga Ara Rau after a successful tenure as the Executive Director of the Health Association of NZ.
 Prior to that Philip held leadership roles with Agriculture ITO, Infratrain New Zealand, Telecom NZ and Superu (Social Policy Evaluation and Research Unit).

 Robbie Paul, Poumatua

 Robbie Paul, Ngāti Kahungunu, Rongomaiwahine, has 15 years of expertise in regional and national roles within Infrastructure Industry Training Organisation’s (ITO’s).
 He was instrumental in the development of Te Poutama Kaiahumahi, and a founding member of Te Rautaki Whakaroopu Māori.
 Robbie was also involved in a number of projects with the Ministry of Health in the Far North and supported local iwi participation in major roading contracts.
 Robbie was previously General Manager at Māori-owned Te Aratika Industry Training Ltd.

 Catriona Petrie, General Manager Qualifications System Product

 Catriona Petrie is an industry training specialist with a passion for the benefits of vocational learning and the transformative power of education for ākonga, whānau, community and industry.

 She has extensive experience successfully translating industry needs into frameworks and learning experiences that enable ākonga and has led the development of qualifications and learning programmes for a range of industries, including the building and construction, community and social services, and primary sectors.